LeeDongYeun/FontGeneration/README.md

 ```

 ### Generation & Pixel-level evaluation
+Before running the code, you should download the pre-trained model in [here](https://drive.google.com/file/d/1T9npQoMTBbsYsiPcGSJtIVgUcjcbrenk/view?usp=sharing).
 Now generate new fonts with following command.
 Note that you should modify `cfs/kor_user_test.yaml`.
 Please change data_dir, target_json.
 ```